-Like paints, concrete sealers are available in different gloss, or shininess levels.
+Like paints, concrete sealers are available in different gloss or shininess levels.
 You can choose from no-gloss, matte, satin, semi-gloss, gloss, and high-gloss options.
 Manufacturers categorize glosses on a scale of 1 to 100, with 100 representing the highest level of gloss.

 How to Apply Sealer

 With either method, strive for complete coverage.
 Most products are rated to cover 250 to 300 square feet per gallon.
-It's best to apply two or even three thin coats, allowing each coat to dry between applications.
+It is best to apply two or even three thin coats, allowing each coat to dry between applications.
 This will prevent puddling that can create uneven coverage.
 Overlap the areas as you apply the sealer to ensure full coverage.

 Opinions vary regarding how often a concrete driveway should be resealed.
 This depends partly on the product used, as well as on the weather and level of wear and tear on the slab.
 The quality of resins in the sealer will greatly influence the lifespan of the seal coat.
-According to concrete trade organizations such as Concrete Network, you should plan on resealing every 1 to 3 years.
+According to concrete trade organizations such as Concrete Network, you should plan on resealing every one to three years.